I was born in 1980 and by the time 1994 rolled around, I was awkward, angry, defensive and horrified that I wasn’t one of the “pretty” girls.

 Finally, something apart from kittens that we can all agree on.

-The longer the tail on our sperm, the harder it is on our body, the shorter the tail, the easier it is to digest.
+The longer the tail on the “sperm”, the harder it is on the body.
+The shorter the tail, the easier it is to digest.

 This means that Essential Fatty Acids have the shortest tail, Monounsaturated Fats have a slightly longer tail, Saturated Fats have an even longer tail, and Trans Fats win for the longest tail.